Smart gardening resources for Michigan gardeners

 With increased interest in home garden soil testing, MSU Extension offers an easy-to-use soil test self-mailer kit coupled with a user-friendly soil test interpretation site.
 The soil test kit can be obtained online from the MSU Extension Bookstore or from your local county MSU Extension office for $25.
 The test will determine your soil type, pH, level of organic matter and existing levels of phosphorus, potassium, calcium and magnesium.

 You will receive an email about two weeks after your soil sample is received by the MSU Soil and Plant Nutrient Lab letting you know your results are available at www.msusoiltest.com.
 This interactive website will provide customized fertilizer recommendations for your specific garden area, instructions on correct application and links to additional resources.
 There is also an area calculator that helps you determine how many square feet you need to apply fertilizer and a fertilizer calculator.
 This will help ensure you apply the correct amount of fertilizer for your plants without harming the environment.

-To ask your questions, go to the Gardening in Michigan or MSU Soil Testing websites and look for the Ask an Expert box on the front page to type in your question.
+To ask your questions, go to the Gardening in Michigan or MSU Soil Testing websites and look for the Ask Extension box on the front page to type in your question.
 You can also easily upload images to help show the garden problem you’re seeking an answer to.
 Answers typically arrive within 48 hours via e-mail along with links to additional information.
 Each answer is based on research, so you can be confident that it is accurate and unbiased.